Cray-HPE/docs-csm/upgrade/1.2/Stage_5.md

 ## Stage completed

 This stage is completed.
-See to [*Validate CSM Health*](../README.md#6-validate-csm-health) on the main upgrade page.
+Proceed to [Validate CSM health](../README.md#3-validate-csm-health) on the main upgrade page.